Star Wars Squadrons Loadout Tips and Tricks: Bombers and Fighters

 Image Credit: EA

 No Star Wars Squadrons loadout tips would be useful without addressing the fighter class.
-The excitement around this game connects directly to this iconic ship class.
+The excitement around Squadrons comes partially from reviews and impressions of the single player preview and connects directly to this iconic ship class.
 Firstly, the versatility of this class leaves a lot of room to get creative.
 We recommend either building a well-rounded ion commander ship or an infiltrator.

 Firstly, the ion cannon build can allow you to focus on flyovers and attacks that limit your exposure.
 ArMek Barrage Rockets keep you dangerous while the Astromech Repair Droid allows you some protection.
 It’s a great combo that doesn’t hurt your ability to cut through shields or damage enemies.
 If you’re worried about escape plans, then equip the Koensayr Microthrust Engine.
 This powerful boost to your engine can allow you the getaway you need if things get dicey.